AlexsLemonade/refinebio/data_models/README.md

-To initialize the database for the Bioinformatics Mill project run:
+To initialize the database for the Data Refinery project run:

 ```
 sudo -u postgres install.sh